 - Do not submit supporter addresses in messages to this Custom Target

 It's time to compose your form!
-Using the process below, drag and drop the building blocks of your sign up form into the basic layout you chose.
-These building blocks include content sections, buttons, images, and more.
+Drag-and-drop the elements into the layout you chose.
+These elements include content sections, buttons, images, and more.
 We load your default color scheme into the template—but feel free to mix it up!
 See New Activities: Compose for detailed information.

 Supporters can share the link to your Targeted Action page themselves.
-Add the Social Share element to either to the Landing Page, the No Target Page, or to the Confirmation Page.
-These posts are always public-facing and cannot be directed in private messages.
+Add the Social Share element to the Landing Page, the No Target Page, or the Confirmation Page.
+These posts are always public-facing and cannot be delivered via private message.

 NOTE: Facebook no longer supports posting on behalf of others to the Supporter's timeline or to a Target's timeline, so support for posting Targeted Actions to Facebook is no longer available.

-Pro Tip: Use the Outline view to easily move components around.
+Pro Tip: Use the Outline view to move components around.

-You can choose whether or not to include an Autoresponder to this form by selecting the appropriate radio button under the Autoresponders tab.
+Include an Autoresponder by selecting the appropriate radio button under the Autoresponders tab.
 Learn more about Autoresponders and how to configure them.

 Publish This Form